Services & Programs

 Food Security Programming

-Saanich Volunteer Services Society volunteers have a significant role to play in promoting food security and wellness for our Saanich community members.
-In the coming months, we plan to update and improve our commitment to food security and community wellness.
+Saanich Volunteer Services Society volunteers play a significant role in managing food security and wellbeing for our Saanich community members.

 Community Programs